-Richard A. Posner, Coping with the Caseload: A Comment on Magistrates and Neutrals, 137 U. Pa.
+Richard A. Posner, Coping with the Caseload: A Comment on Magistrates and Masters, 137 U. Pa.
 L. Rev. 2215 (1989).

 From the article: Linda Silberman's paper for this conference [discusses two methods by which the federal court system and Congress have tried to cope with the enormous increase in the federal judicial caseload in recent times].
-The first is the expanded use of magistrates; the second is the expanded use of neutrals.
-Silberman is more sanguine about the former than about the latter, in major part because the use of magistrates is more regularized by statute than the use of neutrals.
-Regarding magistrates, the author is concerned mainly that their availability to supervise pre-trial discovery makes it easier for that monster to flourish; hard-pressed district judges would perforce rein it in more.
-Regarding special neutrals, she is concerned about expense, potential conflicts of interest, lack of clear rules governing their use, and lack of institutional commitment (special neutrals are ad hoc recruits from private practice, not employees of the judicial branch).
-I, too, am concerned about the growing use by the federal courts of court-appointed neutrals, including magistrates and neutrals.
+The first is the expanded use of magistrates; the second is the expanded use of special masters.
+Silberman is more sanguine about the former than about the latter, in major part because the use of magistrates is more regularized by statute than the use of special masters.
+Regarding magistrates, she is concerned mainly that their availability to supervise pre-trial discovery makes it easier for that monster to flourish; hard-pressed district judges would perforce rein it in more.
+Regarding special masters, she is concerned about expense, potential conflicts of interest, lack of clear rules governing their use, and lack of institutional commitment (special masters are ad hoc recruits from private practice, not employees of the judicial branch).
+I, too, am concerned about the growing use by the federal courts of judicial adjuncts, including magistrates and masters.